 Another adult ed staple has been Tuesday Evening Talmud with Rabbi Fine.
 This lively, seminar-style informal text study draws an eclectic student mix — inter-generational and of varying backgrounds in formal Jewish education.
 Rabbi Fine generally ends class on a cliff-hanger, inspiring everyone to come back for more.
 Check the Temple calendar for changes and cancellations to the weekly schedule.

-Other classes, lectures and discussions at Temple Israel are taught by TI & JCC assistant rabbi and RCBI spiritual leader as well as by expert guest speakers and scholars, some of whom are drawn from the ranks of the congregation.
+Other classes, lectures and discussions at Temple Israel are taught by Rabbi Leiah Moser, TI & JCC assistant rabbi and RCBI spiritual leader; these include Mystical Parashat Ha’Shavua on Thursday afternoons.
+We also learn from expert guest speakers and scholars, some of whom are drawn from the ranks of the congregation.

 Past appearances by outside scholars and speakers have included Scholars-in-Residence Dr. Benjamin Gampel, Dina and Eli Field Family Chair in Jewish History at Jewish Theological Seminary; Dr. Seth Schwartz, Lucius N. Littauer Professor of Classical Jewish Civilization at Columbia University; Dr. Benjamin D. Sommer, professor of Bible and Ancient Semitic Languages at Jewish Theological Seminary; and David Harris, executive director of the American Jewish Committee.

-Three endowments help underwrite adult education: the Adele Rebell Memorial Scholar-in-Residence Fund; the Rabbi Selig Salkowitz Scholar-in-Residence Program (undertaken in partnership with Temple Avodat Shalom, a Reform congregation in River Edge); and the Max Aaron Strachman Memorial Author Talk.
+Three endowments help underwrite adult education: the Adele Rebell Memorial Scholar-in-Residence Fund; the Rabbi Selig Salkowitz Memorial Speaker Series (undertaken in partnership with Temple Avodat Shalom, a Reform congregation in River Edge); and the Max Aaron Strachman Memorial Author Talk.
 The Strachman Endowment Fund also benefits the Temple Library, which contains a wealth of knowledge in its shelves of reference works, non-fiction, fiction, children’s and recorded literature and films.

 Most Adult Education programs are open to the community, free of charge.
 Be sure to check our weekly emailed announcements, TI-JCC Tidbits and online Calendar for up-to-date information.